 In case you weren’t aware, Australia has a huge waste problem.
-In the ABC’s recent series War On Waste, Craig Reucassel revealed some of the alarming statistics regarding the rubbish situation in Australia.
+In the ABC’s recent series War On Waste, Craig Reucassel revealed some of the alarming statistics regarding the rubbish situation in Australia (affecting Sydney, Melbourne, Brisbane and all Australian cities).
 It’s definitely a series worth checking out, if you missed it you can catch up on iView.
-We found some of the statistics particularly interesting and had trouble finding a copy of them – so we made our own notes.
-Below are some of the most interesting statics from Episode 1.
+Here at Same-Day Rubbish Removal, we found some of the statistics particularly interesting and had trouble finding a copy of them – so we made our own notes, and have put together a public resource that we hope you find helpful.
+Below are some of the most interesting statistics.

 Shocked by the amount of bananas that had to be disposed of, Craig researched Woolworths’ banana cosmetic standards, and found some documents.
 He quoted ‘Slightly arched with blunted butt end’ as the requirements for bananas.
 You can see Woolworths’ full banana specifications for yourself here.
 It’s definitely something to consider when you’re buying food – if you see a straight or oversized banana, buy it, and support the use of imperfect fruit and vegetables.

 Craig also tried out dumpster diving with the dumpster diving granny, it was amazing to see how much good food supermarkets dispose of.
 The two of them brought back enough food to feed several people.
 There is considerable hygiene risk, so we don’t recommend trying this yourself, but it was certainly an interesting thing to see.

 Episode 2 - Highlights

 Craig tried to push his plastic bag ball into parliament but was turned away - he had quite a hard time getting in contact with the environment minister or premier.
 His illustration sends a clear message, but it was unfortunate that he wasn't able to have more MPs see it.